An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Feasible Region Extensions

 Figure \ref{fig:ext_wrench} illustrates examples of the resulting friction and feasible regions for different external wrench cases calculated for the \gls{hyq} robot at $c_z = 0.53 m$.
-Case 1 (red) and 2 (green) show a shift both in the friction and in the feasible regions in the opposite direction to the external force.
+Case 1 (red) and 2 (green) show a shift both in the friction and in the feasible regions in the opposite direction to the external \revisedtextthird{wrench}.
 A reduction in the size of the friction region (\eg obtained only considering friction constraints (III.b)) can also be seen for an external torque $\tau_{ext,z}$ (orange).
 This is illustrated by the clipping of the corners of the region, where no admissible set of contact forces could withstand such external wrench without slipping.
-Further reduction in the size can be observed on the improved feasible region for all cases of external wrenches, as also the actuation limits are considered in this case.